Technology is ever changing. For 50 years SPR has evolved to remain relevant and provide the services that our clients need most.

 - Microsoft releases a developer version of HoloLens

-Today, SPR is recognized as a leader in guiding clients through digital transformation.
+Today, SPR is recognized as a leader in guiding clients through technology modernization projects.
 The company has been named one of Crain’s Largest Private Companies in Chicago, is listed by Illinois Technology Association (ITA) as a leading IoT company and is on the Built In Chicago Top 100 list of Digital Tech Companies in Chicago.

 SPR will celebrate its 50th anniversary in 2023, making it the most enduring professional services firm of its kind.